mccdgm/student-resources/resources.md

 ## General

-* [Following the Hunch: How to Make Freelancing Into a Durable Business](http://99u.com/articles/51208/following-the-hunch-how-to-make-freelancing-into-a-durable-business) “Ideas are easy; execution is hard.”
-You’ve probably heard some variation of this in the past, and it’s true—but it’s also not the whole story.
-Executing on ideas only matters if it reflects what people actually want.
 * [Freelancing as a Student](http://clientsfromhell.net/post/150023913613/freelancing-as-a-student) Jennifer Fryer joins Bryce Bladon to share their experiences as student freelancers; they go on to debate why every student should consider freelancing _before_ graduating
 * [Mike Monteiro: Design is a Job (book)](http://abookapart.com/products/design-is-a-job)
-* [Product-wise consulting for freelancers](https://creativeclass.io/productwise-consulting/) One question I get a lot: I’m just starting out and I want to create a productized consulting service.
-What should I do?
-Let’s un-ask that question for a moment.
-Because it’s not the question you’re really asking.
-What you’re really asking is this: I’m just starting out and I want freelancing to be simple and easy.
-How can I do it?

 ## Communication: Getting (and keeping) Clients